bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el26">26.
 Regular Expressions: Quoting style</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Imagine you have written a story and used single quotation marks throughout
+to mark pieces of dialogue.
+Now you want to replace all the dialogue quotes with double quotes, while keeping the single quotes used in contractions like aren’t.</p>
+<p>Think of a pattern that distinguishes these two kinds of quote usage and
+craft a call to the replace method that does the proper replacement.</p>

 <p>The most obvious solution is to replace only quotes with a nonword character
 on at least one side—something like /\W'|'\W/.
 But you also have to take the start and end of the line into account.</p>